jonathanaddington/ai-auto-alt/README.md

 2. Configure your OpenAI API settings in the plugin's settings page.
 3. Start uploading images and watch as alt text is automatically generated.

+## Privacy:
+This plugin does not store any images or alt text on the server.
+All image data is processed locally and sent to OpenAI's API for alt text generation.
+As of 2023-12-17 OpenAI says that will not store data sent to the API for more than 30 days. [https://openai.com/enterprise-privacy/](https://openai.com/enterprise-privacy/)

+## Security:
+Reasonable steps have been taken to avoid XSS and SQL injection vulnerabilities.
+Returned data from OpenAI is sanitized before being displayed.
+EXIF data is sanitized before being sent to OpenAI.

+However, use at your own risk.
+If you run a site where anybody can upload media this may increase risk.

 # About this project

 I enjoy blogging.
 I like to make my website relatively accessible, to the extent that I have time and resources, given that I am a full-time dad and a full-time small business owner.
 I _hate_ writing